 Equilibrium takes a similar approach.
 The entire reason for the plot was because human emotions were a flaw and the cause of 'man's inhumanity to man.'
 The ending, while portrayed positively, never exactly comes clear on whether restoring human emotion is a good thing.

 Used in Stranger in a Strange Land.
-Compared to Martians, Humans are a lot dumber, more violent, and less powerful.
+Compared to Martians, Humans are less intelligent, more violent, and less powerful.
 However, with a little wisdom from Mars courtesy of Michael, Humans can become immortal, psychic, spiritually peaceful and sexually polyamorous.
 It's a bit of an Author Tract, but not an unpleasant one.

 This trope is one of the underlying themes of Good Omens.